 Q: How many people do you have working with you?
 Do you all work in the same office?

-A: There are 3 partners / owners and we have over 30 consultants that we work with.
+A: There are 3 partners/owners and we have over 30 consultants that we work with.
 All of us work remotely in our home offices across the United States with 1 consultant recently moving over to England.

 Q: What workflow challenges do you face in your daily work routine?

 A: We have over 200 active clients that we are working with, with over 250 projects.
-That is a lot for a team of less than 35 folks to keep track of and ensure we are always delighting our clients with our services.
+That is a lot for a team of fewer than 35 folks to keep track of and ensure we are always delighting our clients with our services.

 Q: How does Paymo help you in your business?

 A: Paymo is simple to use, easy to maintain and the reporting is very robust.
-Project tracking via task lists, tasks and time tracking is core to what we need to monitor.
+Project tracking via task lists, tasks, and time tracking is core to what we need to monitor.
 So, being able to do all of this in Paymo at a reasonable rate helps keep our client’s rate down.

 Working remotely, it can be difficult to keep track of who is working with each client or on each project.
 Paymo makes it easy to know who is working on what at any given time.